-Arizona’s Agency with Choice program (AWC) is an option from Arizona’s Medicaid program, which is called the Arizona Health Care Cost Containment Center System (AHCCCS).
+Arizona’s Agency with Choice (AWC) program is an option under Arizona’s Medicaid, which is called the Arizona Health Care Cost Containment Center System (AHCCCS).
 AWC is a program option for elderly state residents enrolled in the Arizona Long Term Care System (ALTCS), which is the state’s Medicaid program for seniors and disabled individuals who require long term care.
 Via AWC, elderly state residents are able to be active participants when it comes to attendant care and other services in their homes.

 Agency with Choice is designed for people who live in their own homes and would prefer to receive care in that setting rather than in a nursing home.
 Applicants must be enrolled in the Arizona Long Term Care System (ALTCS), and must qualify functionally and financially for the program to be eligible.

 To be functionally eligible for AWC, a person must require the level of care that a nursing home or intermediate care facility provides, and without these services, the individual would need to reside in one of these facilities.
 A state caseworker conducts the Personal Care Assessments during the application process.
 Separately, state staff evaluate whether the applicant shows the level of impairment necessary for long-term care.

-As of January 2021, single applicants must have an income no greater than $2,382 per month, an amount equivalent to 300% of the SSI Federal Benefit Rate.
-Married applicants, with both spouses applying for services, are able to have twice the single income limit, or $4,764 monthly.
-Special rules allow married applicants to only have their individual income—not their joint income—used for the application criteria.
+Special rules allow married applicants to have only their individual income — not their joint income — used for the application criteria.
 If only one spouse of a married couple is an applicant, a monthly maintenance needs allowance, essentially a spousal income allowance, may be relevant.
 This income allowance is intended to protect non-applicant spouses with little to no monthly income from becoming impoverished.
-As of 2021, applicant spouses may transfer up to $3,259.50 / month to their non-applicant spouses in specific situations.
+As of 2023, applicant spouses may transfer up to $3,715.50 / month to their non-applicant spouse in specific situations.